icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 Overview and purpose of the guidelines
 ######################################

-The Open Energy |OE| operational guidelines aim to provide practical advice to all types of actors participating in the Open Energy ecosystem.
+The |OE| operational guidelines aim to provide practical advice to all types of actors participating in the |OE| ecosystem.
 The guidelines are supplemented by links to more detailed technical and membership documentation.

 Overarching aims of these operational guidelines: